aeternity/ae_mdw/README.md

 ### Scope

-The `scope` parameter specifies the time period to look for transactions matching the criteria:
+The `scope` parameter specifies the time period to look for results matching the criteria:

 - `gen:A-B`   - from generation A to B (forward if A < B, backward otherwise)
-- `txi:A-B`   - from transaction index A to B (forward if A < B, backward otherwise)

 Not all paginated endpoints support all scopes.